citypay/citypay-paylink-magento/readme.md

     are remotely accessible through the internet.
  - **Processing Mode** (Select TEST to process in test mode or LIVE to perform Live Transactions)

+### Enabling logging
+The interaction between Magento and CityPay Paylink hosted payment form service may be monitored by enabling the Debug option appearing on the module settings form.

+Log payment events appearing in the resultant log file will help to trace any difficulties you may experience accepting payments using the CityPay Paylink service.

+The log file can be found at `{root}/var/log/debug.log` where root is normally `/var/www/html/magento`.

 ## Customer Experience

 ### Checkout